thejoshwolfe/poaf/README.md

 The archive file must end at the end of the `ArchiveFooter`.
-There is never overlap between the `ArchiveFooter` and `ArchiveHeader`, which means that the offset of the `ArchiveFooter` is always at least 4.
+There is never overlap between the `ArchiveFooter` and `ArchiveHeader`, and because the minimum size of each of the two compressed streams for the Data Region and Index Region are 2, this means that the offset of the `ArchiveFooter` is always at least 8, and the total size of an archive is always at least 24.
 Readers are encouraged to verify `footer_signature` to guard against corruption due to archive truncation.

 `footer_checksum` is the lower 8 bits of the sum of each individual byte of `index_location`.
 For example if `index_location` is `123456`, then `footer_checksum` is `35`.

 `index_location` is the offset in the archive of the start of the compression stream that contains the Index Region.
-`index_location` is always at least 4 and always less than the offset of the `ArchiveFooter`.
+`index_location` is always at least 6 and always less than the offset of the `ArchiveFooter`.

 `index_crc32` is the CRC32 of the entire Index Region, after decompression.